Short Range Transit Plan 2018-2022

 This planning initiative is community driven.
 A steering committee of local stakeholders are responsible for overseeing this plan.
 Additionally, public input, customer surveys, input from the Wave Board of Directors, as well as input from elected officials will be included in the plan.

 We need your input to help shape the future of public transportation in our area.
-Participate by joining us at a public meeting or give input via email and our interactive map.
+Participate by joining us at a public meeting, complete an online survey, or give input via email.
+Send an email to: email@example.com.

 Attend a Public Meeting